Privacy Policy

 In the context of using the website and its functions, you must provide us with the personal data that is required for the respective use and/or that we are legally obliged to collect, Art.
 13 para.
 2 lit. e) DSGVO.
 Without this data, it will generally not be possible to use the functions, request our services or contact us.

-XIII. existence of automated decision making
+XIII.
+Existence of automated decision making

 As part of the use of our website, no fully automated decision-making (profiling) takes place in accordance with Art.
 22, Art.
 13 para.
 2 lit. f), Art.
 14 para.
 2 lit. g) DSGVO.
 Should we use these procedures in individual cases, we will inform you of this separately, insofar as this is required by law.